monsoonmaelstrom/book2/book2.md

 “How?”

-“I mean… orders and enrollment documents are just paper.
+“I mean… orders and enrollment documents are merely paper.
 If you know what the paper looks like it’s pretty easy to add one more that looks like all the rest and says, ‘Hazel Raidane’,” I say with a shrug.

 “So you forged your way into the war college?”
 Liam hisses.